YoavHeller/phy51171_YH-CO/README.md

 # phy51171_YH-CO : Particle-In-Cell Simulations of the Two-Stream Instability

 ## Description
-This project simulates a one-dimensional electrostatic system using the Particle-In-Cell (PIC) method.
+This project simulates a one-dimensional electrostatic two-stream instability using the Particle-In-Cell (PIC) method.
+The goal is to investigate the conditions under which two counterstreaming electron beams with equal density and opposite velocities lead to the two-stream instability.

 ## Usage
 To run the simulation, execute the following command in the production directory: